Back

 Uploads overwrite existing translations

-Heads-up: When you run upload, any translated file we detect and upload for a given file/locale replaces what is currently stored for that file/locale.
+Heads-up: When you run upload, any translated file we detect and upload for a given file/locale replaces what's currently stored for that file/locale.

-• To upload sources only, remove target locales from gt.config.json before upload.
+• To upload source files only, remove target locales from gt.config.json before upload.

 • If you need to review changes first, use a separate project or export current translations before uploading.